Archive for November 7, 2010

 New program helps Larimer County residents enroll in public health insurance The Health District of Northern Larimer County has launched a new program aimed at helping more Larimer County residents obtain healthcare coverage through Medicaid, which serves adults and children, and Child Health Plan Plus (CHP+), which serves qualifying children and pregnant women.
-Health District staff will educate local families about public health insurance options and assist them in enrolling, ...
+Health District staff will educate local families about public health insurance options and assist them in enrolling, or ...
 Full Story

 RICHMOND, Ind.
 Berthoud High School 2010 graduate Abigail Yeagle, an Earlham College first-year and student and daughter of Theresa and Mark Yeagle of Berthoud, has been selected as a Bonner Scholar this semester at the college.
 The Bonner Scholars Program is a four-year developmental leadership program that is rooted in community service.
 Supported by the Bonner Foundation in Princeton, New Jersey, the Bonner Scholarship provides tuition and summer support for 15 Earlham students per class ...
 Full Story

 Fourth Annual Northern Colorado Veterans STAND-DOWN The Colorado Department of Labor and Employment Veteran Employment Programs is hosting the fourth annual Northern Colorado Veterans STAND-DOWN, Wednesday, November 10, 9 a.m -1 p.m. at Catholic Charities-The Mission, 460 Linden Center Drive, Fort Collins.
 It will be a day for any veteran that may be in need, may be homeless, potentially homeless, or who would just like to join other veterans for the day.
-The services ...
+The services provided for the day ...
 Full Story

 Courtesy of EarthSky A Clear Voice for Science www.EarthSky.org Bright object in the southeast on November evenings?
 It’s the planet Jupiter Will you catch the young moon slip in and out of the twilight dusk after sunset tonight?
 You might, if you live at mid-northern latitudes or farther south in North America.
 At mid-northern latitudes in Europe and Asia, you will have to wait until after sunset Monday.
-However, all latitudes south of the equator have a decent chance of spotting ...
+However, all latitudes south of the equator have a decent chance of spotting the young ...
 Full Story

 sponsored by American Family Insurance High schools throughout the country compete for cash prizes by encouraging parents and teen drivers to pledge their commitment to safe driving Berthoud High School is one of more than 375 schools throughout American Family’s 19-state operating territory participating in the Teen Safe Driver Pledge, an online pledge by teen drivers, parents or other community members that establishes safe driving expectations.
-By participating in the program, ...
+By participating in the program, Berthoud ...
 Full Story

 O157:H7 Multi-State Outbreak DENVER—State health and Tri-County Health Department officials Friday warned consumers who purchased or sampled Dutch Style Gouda Cheese (Costco item 40654) at Costco locations that it has been linked to five-state outbreak of E.coli O157:H7 infections.
 Consumers who have any of this cheese should not eat it.
-They should return it to the place of purchase or dispose of it in a closed plastic bag and place it in a sealed trash can to prevent people or ...
+They should return it to the place of purchase or dispose of it in a closed plastic bag and place it in a sealed trash can to prevent people or animals, ...
 Full Story